garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-ultimate-guide-to-seo.md

 ---
 title: "The Ultimate Guide to SEO"
-date: 2022-07-15T12:00:00
+date: 2022-09-21T09:00:00
 draft: false
-description: "Learn the ins and outs of Search Engine Optimization and how to improve your website's visibility."
+description: "Increase your website's visibility and rank higher on search engines with these SEO strategies."
 categories:
 - "Digital Marketing"
 tags: